MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 External Fonts
 --------------

-A font can be stored in an :ref:`external memory<chapter.microej.applicationResources>`.
+To fetch fonts from non-byte addressable external memory, the application must pre-register the :ref:`external Font resources<chapter.microej.applicationResources>`.
-The management of this kind of font may be different than the internal fonts and require a dedicated heap.
+The management of this kind of font may be different than the internal fonts and may require a dedicated heap.
 For more details about the external font management, refers to the VEE Port Guide chapter :ref:`section_font_loader_memory`.

 Font Generator Error Messages